-Some people will disagree with trying to get smaller children to help around the house.
+Some people will disagree with trying to get small children to help around the house.

 This time in their lives is for play, not for working – surely?